-You’ll learn which identifiers matter — such as URN or UTR — and why missing them causes delays.
+You’ll learn which identifiers matter — such as the URN or UTR — and why missing them causes delays.
 We also clarify what the service can and cannot discuss, especially for protected records with limited access.

 Key Takeaways